GuOrg/Gu.Wpf.Adorners/README.md

 # Info

-This is very similar to the adorner used for validation in WPF
+This is very similar to the adorner used for validation in WPF.

 Sample: